panda3d/panda3d-docs/programming/physics/bullet/index.rst

    The Panda3D Bullet module makes great effort to integrate Bullet physics as tightly as reasonably possible with the core Panda3D classes.
-However, when implementing collision detection and physics, you can not mix Panda3D's internal physics & collision system, ODE, PhysX and Bullet.
+However, when implementing collision detection and physics, you can not mix Panda3D's internal physics & collision system, ODE, and Bullet.
 More explicitly:
    Bullet bodies won't collide with ODE bodies and CollisionNodes.

 Samples on how to use the Panda3D Bullet module can be found in the following